Foundation Degree in Circus Arts

 Our teaching is informed by research, and active performers and directors who are already working in the professional industry.
 Modules change periodically to reflect developments in the discipline.

-You can always find the most up-to-date information about your modules and who is teaching them on Moodle, Our virtual Learning Environment (VLE) when you have registered onto the course.
+You can always find the most up-to-date information about your modules and who is teaching them on Teams, our virtual Learning Environment (VLE), when you have registered onto the course.

 Foundation Degree Year 1 (Level 4)

 During the first year of the Foundation Degree in Circus Arts students can expect to spend an important amount of the autumn term being inducted into the workings of the National Centre for Circus Arts, preparing their time as a student here and getting to know their year group.
 Students will gradually be inducted into the use of spaces and equipment and will access these resources when we are sure that they are safe and secure in their use.
 Throughout the year they will undertake intensive physical classes in a range of circus-related activities, as well as sessions in performance, movement and contextual studies, which allow students to gain an understanding of circus in a wider performance context.

 Specialisation happens over the course of the autumn term as part of module NCA101 – Circus Discipline.
 It is a collaborative process between the student and staff, leading to a decision about which circus discipline is suited both physically and creatively to that person.

 Big Space discipline options will be invite only.*